Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 The one Cook had pushed aside saw her move and rounded on her, pounced.

 Something happened to the sound.
-It was… gone, now.
+It was... gone, now.
 All the shouting, the alarms, the desperation, it all went silent.
 Everything came down to the twelve-inch razor-sharp steel claw it had just shoved into her heart.

 Time stopped just long enough for Ray to realize that she was dead.